Tomographic collective modes in a magnetic field: Variational Ansatz for the Tomographic Collective Mode

 Figure~\ref{fig:5} highlights how the tomographic collective mode physics is destroyed in stages with increasing magnetic field.
 The first stage occurs when one of the branches of the tomographic modes disappears at finite magnetic field.
 However, this appears well within the tomographic regime, and the surviving tomographic collective mode are still composed of a large number of odd-parity Fermi surface modes.
 When \mbox{$\omega_c \sim \gamma_o$}, then the number of odd-parity modes contributing to the collective mode is reduced, ultimately leading to standard hydrodynamic transport and an admixture of even-parity Fermi surface modes for $\omega_c\sim \gamma_e$.

-\section{Variational Ansatz for the Tomographic Collective Mode}
+\section{Variational \textit{Ansatz} for the Tomographic Collective Mode}

-The general features of the Fermi surface deformation in the absence of a magnetic field can be captured using a variational ansatz.
-To this end, we note that a formal solution to Eq.~\eqref{eq:kinetic_eqn_linearized} for the deformation \mbox{$h(\theta_{\bf p})$} is written in the form
+The general features of the Fermi surface deformation in the absence of a magnetic field can be captured using a variational \textit{Ansatz}.
+To this end, we note that a formal solution to Eq.~\eqref{eq:kinetic_eqn_linearized} in terms of the dimensionless Fermi surface deformation \mbox{$h(\theta_{\bf p})$} [defined in Eq.~\eqref{eq:h}] has the form

 where the inverse of the operator \mbox{$\hat{G}$} is given by

 with

 For general \mbox{$h(\theta_{\bf p})$} (i.e., for deformations that are not necessarily given by Eq.~\eqref{eq:formal_sol}), it is possible to show that the transverse conductivity tensor is bounded from below by~\cite{rostami_magnetic-field_2024}